Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 Your career is highly specialized

-You want immigration stability independent of family status
+You want immigration stability independent of family

 You plan to work in a single professional field long-term